canjs/canjs/contributing.md

 ## Making a build

-To make the CanJS builds, run:

-	$ ./js can/build/build.js
+To make a build (standalone and AMD version) and run tests from the command line you will need [NodeJS](http://nodejs.com) and [Grunt](http://gruntjs.com) (`npm install grunt-cli -g`) installed.
+Then, in the CanJS repository folder run:

+> $ npm install

+Then you can run:

+> $ grunt build

-It puts the downloads in `can/dist/edge`.
+It puts the downloads in `can/dist`.

+You can also run the tests from the command line by executing:

+> $ grunt test

 ## Style Guide